H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Discussion

 \section{Discussion}

-Our findings reveal a counter-intuitive paradox in the pursuit of artificial reasoning: while student models can be trained to statistically reproduce the verbose output traces of a powerful teacher, they fail to internalize the underlying cognitive policy that necessitates such verbosity.
-This disconnect—the \textit{H\'an D\=an Xu\'e B\`u} effect—suggests that the prevailing paradigm of ``reasoning distillation'' faces a fundamental epistemic boundary.
+Our findings reveal a paradox: while student models statistically reproduce the teacher's verbose traces, they fail to internalize the underlying cognitive policy driving that verbosity.
+This disconnect—the \textit{Hán Dān Xué Bù} effect—exposes a fundamental epistemic limit in current reasoning distillation paradigms.